-Building a new website can seem daunting, there’s a lot to consider and so many tasks that it’s hard to know what to prioritise.
-In the interests of simplifying this thought process for you, Formation have two letters: UX.
+Building a new website can seem daunting.
+There’s a lot to consider and so many tasks that it’s hard to know what to prioritise.
+In the interest of simplifying this thought process for you, Formation has two letters: UX.

 For example, say you’re opening a shop.
 You want people to feel comfortable and happy while they’re visiting and to be able to easily find what they’re looking for.